Updated: Dec 4, 2022

 The time has come...
 In a few weeks, we will start to see more and more ads on Facebook and Instagram about tips to lose weight quickly.
-Also we will soon hear a lot of people saying "I quitted bread and carbs, you can't believe how much weight I lost" and "You need to quit carbs in order to lose weight.".
+Also, we will soon hear a lot of people saying "I quit bread and carbs, you can't believe how much weight I lost" and "You need to quit carbs in order to lose weight.".
 Would obesity become an epidemic if losing weight is possible only by quitting carbs?
-Does bread really has an effect on losing or gaining weight?
+Does bread really have an effect on losing or gaining weight?
 What is so special about bread?
 Do we really need to quit "bread" in order to lose weight?
-Let's give a look to these questions.
+Let's give a look at these questions.

 Even nutritionists won't erase bread from the list

-If you go to a nutritionist now, the first thing they ask will be your eating habits.
+If you go to a nutritionist now, the first thing they ask will be about your eating habits.
 Do you feel full or hungry most of the time?
 Do you often say "I get hungry a lot" or "I binge eat at night because I get hungry all the time"?
-If you do, if you don't have a condition or eating disorder related with a disease or a satisfaction habit, a lot of the time your nutritionist will assume that you consume less calories that you should or getting calories that are not making you full for long time.
+If you do, if you don't have a condition or eating disorder related to a disease or a satisfactory habit, a lot of the time your nutritionist will assume that you consume fewer calories than you should or get calories that are not making you full for a long time.
 For this reason, they will prepare a very surprisingly full diet for you to feel full the whole time.
-A lot of the time, they can add bread to the list because bread is actually is a great source of carbohydrates and fibers.
-Eventhough a lot of people call bread as "unhealthy", we disagree.
-Yes, white bread is full of starch and refined sugar but there is another great source, whole grain breads and derivatives.
+A lot of the time, they can add bread to the list because bread is actually a great source of carbohydrates and fiber.
+Even though a lot of people call bread as "unhealthy", we disagree.
+Yes, white bread is full of starch and refined sugar but there is another great source, whole-grain bread, and derivatives.

 It doesn't matter to which bakery you go, you can always find delicious and assorted bread species.
-Prof. Dr. Salim Sezgin Ünal stated that a lot of bread species is actually contains a lot of vitamins and healthy macro and micronutrients.
+Prof. Dr. Salim Sezgin Ünal stated that a lot of bread species actually contain a lot of vitamins and healthy macro and micronutrients.
 He added that it also supports our bowel movements.
-He also told that a lot of the time, he suggest his elder patients to switch into whole grain breads.
-When consumed regularly, whole grain breads can also help patients with hemorrhoids or bowel problems, and pushed their comfort.
+He also told that a lot of the time, he suggests his elder patients switch to whole-grain bread.
+When consumed regularly, whole grain bread can also help patients with hemorrhoids or bowel problems and pushed their comfort.

-Bread can make you feel full a longer time
+Bread can make you feel full for a longer time

-Breads with rye, whole grain or whole can make consumers full longer time than white bread.
-This might be the reason why a lot of nutritionists loves to add bread to diet.
-As it can be digested easily, it can also regulate blood sugar levels which supports the self control during overeating episodes.
-Especially rye bread is suggested to diabetic patients because rich fiber can regulate blood sugar easily than white bread.
+Bread with rye, whole grain, or whole can make consumers full longer time than white bread.
+This might be the reason why a lot of nutritionists love to add bread to their diet.
+As it can be digested easily, it can also regulate blood sugar levels which supports self-control during overeating episodes.
+Especially rye bread is suggested to diabetic patients because rich fiber can regulate blood sugar more easily than white bread.

-Different bread species contains a lot of vitamins
+Different bread species contain a lot of vitamins

-Like mentioned above, especially corn bread, has a lot of proteins when compared to other species.
-As well as macro nutrients, it also contains a lot of magnesium and other vitamins which is very good for efficient bowel movements, digestion and regulation of high colesterol.
+As mentioned above, especially cornbread has a lot of proteins when compared to other species.
+As well as macronutrients, it also contains a lot of magnesium and other vitamins which are very good for efficient bowel movements, digestion, and regulation of high cholesterol.